 There are no known causes for most parathyroid tumors.
 However, the following risk factor may increase a person’s chance of developing a parathyroid tumor:

 Family history.
 A history of parathyroid tumors in a family may raise a person’s risk of developing a parathyroid tumor.
 A hereditary (inherited) condition known as multiple endocrine neoplasia may raise an individual’s risk for benign parathyroid tumors.
-For more information, read multiple endocrine neoplasia type 1 and multiple endocrine neoplasia type 2.
+For more information, visit the sections describing multiple endocrine neoplasia type 1 and multiple endocrine neoplasia type 2.
 No genetic factors have been linked to parathyroid cancer.

 There are no known risk factors for people who do not have a family history of parathyroid tumors.